pgmjah/blitz/README.md

 # blitz README
+Blitz is a simple web server that let's you play a game where the admin can ask question, and the users can press their button to respond the fastest.

 ## Install/Run
 * Global - npm install -g pgmjah-blitz will install as a global node program.
 To run: blitz config.json
 * Local - npm install pgmjah-blitz.
 To run node blitz.js config.json

+## Blitz
+* To run the game client for Blitz go to: http://server:8000/blitz
+* To run the admin for Blitz go to: http://server:8000/blitz/admin

+## Config
 ***Note: If you run tserver without a config file, the server will use the current working directory (cwd) as the app root, and listen on port 8000.***

-## Config
 JSON file to configure the server.
 ```javascript
 {